MateuszKunik/StrengthCoach/README.md

 StrengthApp
 ==============================

-An AI-powered web application that can serve as your strength training coach, guiding you through exercises like squats, bench presses or deadlifts.
+An AI-powered mobile application that can serve as your strength training coach, guiding you through exercises like squats, bench presses, or deadlifts.
+Initialiy, based on ongoing research, our application aims to provide a straightforward method for predicting 1-RM using the built-in camera of your smartphone.
+Stay tuned!

 -----------
 [One Repetiton Maximum Research Paper](https://github.com/MateuszKunik/StrengthCoach/blob/master/1RM_ResearchPaper.pdf)